NREL/OpenStudio-ERI/docs/source/capabilities.rst

 - Run on Linux/Mac platform, which is significantly faster by taking advantage of the POSIX fork call.
 - Use the ``--no-ssl`` flag to prevent SSL initialization in OpenStudio.
-- Do not use the ``--hourly-output`` flag unless hourly output is required.
+- Do not use the ``--hourly`` flag unless hourly output is required.
+If required, limit requests to hourly variables of interest.
 - Run on computing environments with 1) fast CPUs, 2) sufficient memory, and 3) enough processors to allow all simulations to run in parallel.